dpck/cache/README.md

 | __hash*__   | _Array&lt;string&gt;_                             | The analysis array that is used for comparison and user-friendly display of what dependencies changed. |
 | __md5*__    | _string_                                          | The `md5` of the hash array.                                                                           |

+There are multiple scenarios when using this package.
+Examples of each are given in the examples below.

 <p align="center"><a href="#table-of-contents"><img src=".documentary/section-breaks/2.svg?sanitize=true" width="25"></a></p>

 ### No Cache

-There are multiple scenarios when using this package.
 The first instance is when the cache entry does not exist.
 The cache can be stored in a `json` file, and read with the `require` function (but the `delete require.cache[path]` must be called first), or using `fs.readFileSync` or any other read method and then parsing the cache.

 _For example, given the following dir:_